cibulka/assignments-react/README.md

 ### Server

--   [-] **S1**: Implement a custom endpoint for marking single todo item as "done".
+-   [x] **S1**: Implement a custom endpoint for marking single todo item as "done".
 Calling this endpoint sets the `done` field to `true` and the `finishedAt` field to current time.
 Use this new endpoint in the client.

 ## Additional Comments